andrewbranch/gatsby-remark-vscode/README.md

 ```

 This places CSS for each theme inside a corresponding [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
 [See browser support.](https://caniuse.com/#feat=prefers-color-scheme)

+Generally, you probably don’t need or want to set all three `colorTheme` options—typical usage would be to set `defaultTheme` to a light theme and `prefersDarkTheme` to a dark theme.

 ## Built-in languages and themes